robotsthatdream/cafer/example_python/README.md

 CAFER CORE EXAMPLE (Python)
 ===========================

-A simple example to show how to use cafer.
+A simple example to show how to use CAFER.

 Creating and deleting CAFER nodes
 --------------------------------